Back to homepage

 Connect to CSV programmatically

-To get your CSV data from a file, specify the file’s URL in the dataSource.filename property:
+To load your remote CSV data (a remote CSV file or data returned by a server-side script), specify the URL in the dataSource.filename property:

 import { Component } from "@angular/core";